zackz/JumplistZ/README.md

 * Try CMD on console first:
   * Open cmd.exe, and run "start YOUR_CMD"

-(After updating configurations run JumplistZ again to generate new jumplist.)
+(After updating configurations run JumplistZ again to generate new jumplist.
+The configuration file is just plain text, and CMD line will be shown as tooltip in jumplist.
+So don't write any important password in this file.)

 ```ini
 [GROUP10]